 In addition, although we have no current acquisition plans, we may consider entering into strategic acquisition of other companies, businesses, assets or technologies that are complementary to our business and operations as part of our growth strategy.
 For example, we acquired a 75% equity interest in Lefeng from Ovation, in February 2014.
 Lefeng owns and operates the online retail business conducted through lefeng.com, an online retail website specialized in selling cosmetics and fashion products in China.
 The total consideration paid by us for the acquisition is approximately US\$132.5 million, including cash payment and financing in connection with assumed liabilities.
 Subsequently in the same month, we acquired a 23% equity interest, on a fully diluted basis, in Ovation for a total consideration of approximately US\$55.8 million pursuant to a share purchase and subscription agreement with Ovation and some of its existing shareholders.
 Strategic acquisitions and subsequent integrations of newly acquired businesses would require significant managerial and financial resources and could result in a diversion of resources from our existing business, which in turn could have an adverse effect on our growth and business operations.
 The costs of identifying and consummating acquisitions may be significant.
 We may also incur significant expenses in obtaining approvals from shareholders and relevant government authorities in China and elsewhere in the world.
 Our failure to consummate acquisitions could also require us to pay certain pre-negotiated fees and expenses.
-Acquired businesses or assets may not generate expected financial resources of equity incurred of significant goodwill and related impairment charges, amortization expenses for intangible assets and exposure to potential unknown liabilities of the acquired businesses could also materially exceed our expectations.
-Any such negative developments could have a material adverse effect on our businesses could also materially exceed our expectations.
-Any such ne
+Acquired businesses or assets may not generate expected financial results and may have historically incurred and continue to incur losses.
+In addition, acquisitions could also require the use of substantial amount of cash, issuance of equity or debt securities, incurrence of significant goodwill and related impairment charges, amortization expenses for intangible assets and exposure to potential unknown liabilities of the acquired businesses or assets, including liabilities as the result of historical actions of the acquired businesses.
+The cost and duration of integrating newly acquired businesses could also materially exceed our expectations.
+Any such negative developments could have a material adverse effect on our business, financial condition and results of operations.